thomaswalsh1/LinuxLearner/README.md

 ## Installation
 LinuxLearner v0.1.1 is built from source.
-Follow the instructions based on your archietecture.
+Follow the instructions based on your architecture.

 ### Prerequisites
 - C compiler (gcc)